matias-ceau/scripts/docs/scripts/toggle_picom.sh.md

 ---

-A simple script to toggle the Picom compositor on and off.
+A script to toggle the Picom compositor on and off.

 ---